levshx/nim-steam/README.md

 # <img src="http://forum.nim-lang.org/images/logo.png" style="height: 25px;"> nim-steam

-### The client part no longer works, everything needs to be rebuilt for the Protobuf websocket
+### The client part no longer works, everything needs to be rebuilt for the Protobuf websocket.
+But you can use the WebAPI generator.

 It can be installed through nimble with: